 Today, then, I let myself rest in the happy thought that at the root of my being is an irresistible drive towards truth.
 Perhaps I do not yet experience “perfect happiness,” but I will.
 I must.
 Because the heart of my heart wills it, and joins with God in willing it, and there is nothing that stands in the way that has any reality or power to resist.

 Nothing can prevent what God would have accomplished from accomplishment.
-Whatever your reactions to the Holy Spirit’s Voice may be, whatever voice you choose to listen to, whatever strange thoughts may occur to you, God’s Will is done.
-(T-13.XI.5:3-4)
+Whatever your reactions to the Holy Spirit’s voice may be, whatever voice you choose to listen to, whatever strange thoughts may occur to you, God’s will is done.
+(T-13.XII.3:3-4)

-There is no chance that Heaven will not be yours, for God is sure, and what He wills is as sure as He is.
-(T-13.XI.8:9)
+There is no chance that Heaven will not be yours, for God is sure, and what He wills is sure as He is.
+(T-13.XII.7:3)